When you think of corporate volunteering, what comes to mind?

 What is skills-based volunteering?

-- Mentoring or coaching youth or other beneficiaries to enter the professional world,
+- Mentoring or coaching youth or other beneficiaries to achieve career goals

 1. It’s remote

-Since you don’t need to be physically present, you’re no longer limited by geography, which increases the number of volunteering options available.
-You can choose the nonprofit organisations that address the causes you deeply care about.
-It’s ideal for anyone with unconventional working hours, such as shift workers, lives in remote areas, or prefers to volunteer from home.
-You can fit it into your schedule even if you’re traveling for work or are physically unavailable to perform the task, like in today’s circumstances.
+Since you don’t need to be physically present, you’re no longer limited by geography, which increases the number of volunteering projects available.
+You can choose the nonprofit organizations that focus on the causes you care about most.

 2. It’s based on skills and expertise

 As its name suggests, it’s based on the word itself—skills.
-Whether a professional skill or a hobby, it can be a valuable asset to nonprofits who can dedicate limited resources to overhead costs that would cover many of these tasks.
+Whether a professional skill or a hobby, it can be a valuable asset to nonprofits.
+A skills-based volunteering program relieves many nonprofits’ pressures, dedicating their limited resources to skills-based tasks.

 3. It has a specific time frame

-Skills-based projects can be divided into multiple buckets: micro-volunteering, short-term, mid-term, and long-term projects.
+Skills-based projects can be divided into multiple groups: micro-volunteering, short-term, mid-term, and long-term projects.

 These factors make skills-based volunteering an interesting, flexible option for all to help nonprofits in need, particularly while at home.

-Skills-based volunteering has many benefits for employees, business, and nonprofits.
+Skills-based, virtual volunteering has many benefits for employees, businesses, and nonprofits.
 With that in mind, here are three ways skills-based volunteering is good for your business.

 As employees volunteer on a project, they are practicing and developing their leadership skills.
-They will face challenges and obstacles which they might not face at work and develop themselves both personally and professionally.
+They will face challenges and obstacles they might not face at work and develop themselves personally and professionally.

 And you need talent like that in your company.